Can you tell us about your background and your recent work?

 One of Peikko’s best known products, DELTABEAM®, creates flexible and open spaces that enable the changing of layout and even the purpose of a building during its lifespan.
 This can, actually, even extend the building’s lifespan.”

-OS: “SUMO® Wall Shoes and TENLOC Panel Connectors can be used directly with disassembly in mind.
+OS: “SUMO® Wall Shoes can be used directly with disassembly in mind.
 However, most if not all Peikko’s solutions work toward sustainability, as sustainability is not only about disassembly but also the efficiency and speed of construction.
 Peikko’s products reduce the working time on the construction site, and local warehousing enables faster deliveries and reduces emissions caused by transportation.
 The best result comes, however, when all the suppliers and stakeholders work towards sustainability together.”